rachalSmith/city-lookup-react/README.md

 ### Project status: In active development
 - [x] Use API call to dynamically add number of cities available to search.
 - [x] Use API call to dynamically add name of city as title to radar chart.
-- [ ] Change initial state of average score and radar chart - no default API call.
+- [x] Change initial state of average score and radar chart - no default API call.
-- [ ] Limit number of returned cities in autocomplete to 8.
+- [x] Limit number of returned cities in autocomplete to 9.
 - [x] Add automatic scroll down to arrow icon on hero image.
 - [ ] Mobile version.
 - [ ] Refactor.